 Day 3 -- Relax as much as you can.

 Well, it’s hard to relax when you have a travel itinerary inside your Hawaiian vacation.
 You’ll have to worry about unpacking your clothes at your first hotel, and you’re bound to make some of those clothes sweaty, sandy and dirty.
 Then you’ll have to worry about packing up all those stinky clothes without making your fresh clothes smelly so that you can get to your next hotel.

 You’ll also have to worry about picking the right flight.
 You’ll have to check out of your hotel around 10:00 or 11:00 a.m., and you’ll only be able to check into your new hotel around 3:00 p.m.
-You could be waiting awhile if you arrive to your new hotel too early.
+You could be waiting a while if you arrive at your new hotel too early.

 You’ll spend the nights sailing on the ship so that you can wake up each morning in a new port of call.
 The boat will dock for the day, and you’ll have at least eight hours to stretch your legs on each island.